Power Automate Training

 The mouse and keyboard events that you can automate.

-The best way to think of Power Automate is this: that it does for the whole of Windows what VBA macros do for Excel.
+The best way to think of Power Automate Desktop is like this: it does for the whole of Windows what VBA macros do for Excel.

 Whereas Power Automate Desktop is designed to automate things that you do on your computer, Power Automate allows you to create cloud flows.
-Typical applications that you might want to automatie could include:
+Typical applications that you might want to automate could include:

 Applications | Notes |